 Regular attendance at school is critical to student success and is mandated by Arizona Revised Statutes.

-Arizona State law (ARS 15-803) and PUSD policies state that student absences are identified as excessive at 10% of the school year (9 days per semester, or 18 school days total in a year) of the required attendance days and a referral to Juvenile Court Services should be made.
+Arizona State law (ARS 15-803) and PUSD policies state that student absences are identified as excessive at 10% of the school year (9 days per semester, or 18 school days total in a year) of the anaphylaxis may carry Epi-Pens provided required attendance days and a referral to Juvenile Court Services should be made.
 In addition, a student who has 10 consecutive absences per Arizona State Law (ARS 15-803, 15-901) will be withdrawn from school.